 We will always make sure appropriate contracts and controls are in place and we regularly monitor all our partners to ensure their compliance.
 We actively screen these companies to maximise the protection of your privacy and security.
 They are only permitted to use the data in accordance with the GDPR.

-Some the third parties we work with are based in the USA and falls outside of the European Economic Area or EU.
-Although they may not be subject to same data protection laws as we are here in the UK, they have signed up to the EU-US Privacy Shield a mechanism which ensures that US companies that sign it, comply with EU data protection requirements.
+Some of the third parties we work with are based outside of the European Economic Area or the UK.
+Although they may not be subject to same level of data protection laws as we are here in the UK, we will always take reasonable steps to ensure that your information is treated securely and that the means of transfer used provides adequate safeguards for your information.

 6. Under 16s